ChristianMuellerke/kundensuche/hibernate-search-multitenancy-sample-muelli/README.md

      * Weitere Testmethoden
      *
-     * insert 100 customers in every tenant
+     * insert 100 customers in every tenant         -> done, see de.cmuellerke.poc.service.CustomerSearchServiceMultiTenancyIntegrationTest
      * do a mass index on all
      *
      * refactor to english                          -> done